 (Uta stansburiana – left, Zootoca vivipara – right)

-I am also involved with WiSE at UCSC (Women in Science and Engineering) as an outreach officer and soon to be president.
+I am also involved with WiSE at UCSC (Women in Science and Engineering) and am currently President.
 I help organize events at local elementary/middle and high schools to bring science activities into the classroom.
-For more information about this organization please visit: https://sites.google.com/site/ucscwise/
+For more information about this organization please visit: http://wiseucsc.wixsite.com/wise